Six Sigma Material ... simplified

 Thoroughly understanding the array of continuous improvement tools, their value, and meaning takes more time and application than a course allows.
 This material is presented in a simple format to help comprehend the basic principles in smaller lessons.

 This site is also designed to help those use their training and skillsets to find a career.
-Click here to locate job openings related to Six Sigma.
+Click here to search for job openings related to Six Sigma.

 This website will provide clarity and knowledge of each step of the process through the use of visual aids and roadmaps.
-Understanding the basics is essential prior to leading a team as a Green Belt, Black Belt, Master Black Belt, or any other type of continuous improvement leader and project manager.
+Understanding the basics is essential prior to leading a team as a White Belt, Yellow Belts, Green Belt, Black Belt, Master Black Belt, or any other type of continuous improvement leader and project manager.

 The tools provide the project team with guidance; they will not directly improve the process.
 Proper employment of the tools will guide critical decisions and monitor control.
 Understanding when and which to apply will accelerate project execution.

-The methodology is disciplined and structured, it is a system.
-There are frequent applications of statistical tests but being overly number bound has its limitations, the results of statistical tests should be checked and balanced with reason.
+The methodology is disciplined and structured.
+There are frequent applications of statistical tests but being overly number bound has its limitations.
+The results of statistical tests should be checked and balanced with reason.... ask the question "do the statistical results make practical sense?

-The CEO and Board of Directors are at the highest level of a corporation.
+The CEO (or owner) and Board of Directors are at the highest level of a corporation.
 They have decided to embrace and implement the methodology in their company.

 Upper Management representative or Vice-President of Six Sigma They are responsible for all the inputs and outputs (profits related to Six Sigma projects) of the program reporting to the CEO.

 Master Black Belts (MBB) report to the VP of Six Sigma and are the highest level of "belt".
-Some may specialize in DMAIC, DFSS, or both methodologies but they are subject matter experts in six sigma material usually with advanced statistical knowledge.
+Some may specialize in DMAIC, DFSS, or both methodologies but they are subject matter experts in Six Sigma material with advanced statistical knowledge.

 Companies that focus a lot of resources on research and development may be more interested in DFSS experts.
 Those that are process oriented may have a need for more DMAIC experts.
 MBB's may lead some projects that are very large in scope with a high impact to the organization.
 They are also responsible for teaching programs, development of materials, and the Six Sigma certification program.

-Often they will lead a team that has Green Belt(s) on it, but are not required.
-It is more important to engage critical stakeholders of the project that are willing to change and participate.
+Often a BB will lead a team that has Green Belts as team members, but GB's are not required.
+It is more important to engage critical stakeholders of the project that are willing to accept change and participate.
 With cross-functional representation the subjective component of the methodology will add more value.

 Black Belts have usually been selected as high caliber talent and capable of leading transformation.
-The technical skills are half of the skillset, being able to change the culture is the other.
+The technical skills are half of the skillset, being able to change the culture and manage the project is the other.

 White Belts are trained in general principles of Six Sigma and Lean Manufacturing.
 Certification usually requires one day of training and an exam.
 When this level exists within a company's Six Sigma infrastructure it is considered the first level.
 White belts become accustomed to the structure and format of a DMAIC or DFSS project.